ProMcTagonist/smilies/README.md

 ## Contributing

 If you'd like to help out, take a look at TODO and do those.
 We also want winky, angry, X-eyes, and 8-eyes versions of everything that those work with.
+And emoticons.xml needs organization.

+If you're not graphcally inclined you should make issues about emoticons you'd like to see here.

-I try to keep them looking consistent by reusing elements and using Paste in Place (ctrl+alt+v in Inkscape).
+Note: I try to keep them looking consistent by reusing elements and using Paste in Place (ctrl+alt+v in Inkscape).

 If you like to edit svgs with a text editor i'm sorry